Travis Larson

 In 2024, Craig received the Graduate Academic Achievement Award from Baylor University.
 Craig actively attends conducting symposia and professional development opportunities around the country and has worked with such distinguished conducting pedagogues as Jerry Junkin, Mallory Thompson, Steven D. Davis, Craig Kirchhoff, and Jamie Nix.

-Amanda Petro
+Amanda Brigham

 Brass Caption Manager